 Tips to help you get the most out of a visit to your healthcare provider:

 Know the reason for your visit and what you want to happen.
-Before your visit, write down the questions you want answered.
+Before your visit, write down the questions you want to be answered.
 Take someone with you to help you ask questions and remember what your provider tells you.

 Learn why a new drug or treatment is being prescribed and how it will help you.
-Also know what the side effects are.
+Also, know what the side effects are.
 Ask if your condition can be treated in other ways.

 Learn why a test or procedure is recommended and what the results might mean.
-Know what to expect if you don’t take the medicine or don’t have the test or procedure.
+Know what to expect if you don’t take medicine or don’t have the test or procedure.

 If you have a follow-up appointment, write down the date, time, and purpose of that visit.
 Learn how you can contact your provider if you have questions.

 Your healthcare provider will create a treatment plan for you based on: